Skip to main content

 Your wardrobe will go through two significant changes; quality and fit.
 There is no reason to buy cheap any longer.
 You are in the prime money-making years of your life, and every article you purchase should be an investment.
 That doesn't mean you have to drop thousands of dollars if you want a suit or a watch.
 It simply means you no longer should indulge in impulse buys.

-Step 1: Evaluate Your Personal Life
+Step 1: Evaluate your personal life

 This is where many men lose themselves and their fashionable image.
 They succumb to the "dad looks."
 Jean shorts and white New Balance sneakers, mowing the lawn with a polo tucked in.
 You don't need to follow this pattern.
 There are some things you can do.

-First, keep church and state in mind.
-By all means, if you like mowing the lawn in those things, do it.
-But keep those garments aside for those moments.
 Second, many men resort to these looks because they fit a variety of body shapes and no longer recognize their bodies.
 You will likely gain some around the middle as you are too busy and tired to exercise at the same rate.
 You also have a higher stress level, contributing to weight gain.
 Invest in a tailor to help you find and create the fits you need.
 You will be surprised by what a tailor can do for you.

-Step 2: Evaluate Your Professional Life
+Step 2: Evaluate your professional life

 You are at the highest level of value for your company by this point.
 You are energetic and efficient, a leader among your peers, and you have years in front of you, so you are worth the investment.
 You are no longer dressing for the people above you; you are dressing for those coming in behind you.
 You have elevated to the leadership role that makes you the man others are looking to be.

 Since others are paying attention, keep most of what you wear down the middle.
 If you are too plain, your office can start to look like the headquarters for the Men In Black, but if you are too flashy, the people emulating you can get garish quickly and make your company look foolish.
-Think about Presidents, CEOs, and others who lead.
-Most of them wear basics because they focus on quality and function.
-James Bond is another excellent example.
-He rarely wears flashy and mostly sticks to high-quality staples that will last him forever.

-Step 3: Dress for Your Hobbies
+Step 3: Dress for your hobbies

 You are at the highest level of experience in your hobbies.
-You have been doing them for twenty years now.
+You have been doing them for 20 years now.
 Therefore, you know the best brands and the best products for you.
 Don't overthink this; if something has been working, allow them to continue working.

 We can't stress the separation of church and state enough.
 There is a place for your hobbies and a place for the clothes that belong there.
 Keep the hiking clothes on the trail.
 And keep the denim shorts on the lawn mower.

-Step 4: Know Your Audience
+Step 4: Know your audience

 We tend to get comfortable as men wearing the same thing to every place we go because it is simple, easy, and comfortable.
 Remember that while some women love the dad bod and the dad look, they all love effort.
 And nothing says lack of effort like wearing the same things everywhere you go.
-If you put thought into how you look when you go on dates with your partner (or when meeting with business clients), the people you meet automatically assume you will put the same thought into them.

 This is typically when men see their bodies begin to soften.
 Their joints are weaker, the weight is harder to keep off, and more effort is needed to keep fit.
 Your wardrobe will find those similar struggles.
-The suit styles and cuts you always wore may fit differently than they did twenty years before.
+The suit styles and cuts you always wore may fit differently than they did 20 years before.
 There is no shame in moving from a slim to an athletic fit.
 Or an athletic fit to a classic fit.

 Knowing and accepting the changes in your body will help you continue to look good by wearing clothes fitting the physique you have now, not the one you miss from high-school football.

-Dress Your Age in Your 50s and Beyond
+Dress your age in your 50s and beyond

 You are now in the twilight years of your life.
 Don't worry; these years last almost as long as the rest of them combined.
 From 50 years old and on, your wardrobe and the etiquette around it will stay virtually the same.
 You will notice a few things as you move from decade to decade that will need your attention, but this time is mainly about comfort and enjoying the life you have spent 30 years building for yourself.

-Step 1: Evaluate Your Personal Life
+Step 1: Evaluate your personal life

 You will find more value in the people around you than ever before.
 You've learned that no matter who you are or what you do, the people you share it with matter.
 You've taught your son how to dress himself and look his best.
 You've taught your children what to look for in a partner, and you have taught people that worked with you how to put their best foot forward.